 EcoReps, in conjunction with Columbia Housing and local charities, organize a campaign to help make donating your stuff to local charities easy during Check-Out.
 Students need simply bring their unwanted items to a drop-off location instead of throwing them in the trash.
 EcoReps take care of the rest.
-Donated items are sold to students at the Green Sale, which takes place during Fall Check-In.
+Donated items are sold to students at the Green Sale.
+Follow the EcoReps online for more details.

 Columbia University Facilities handles housekeeping and maintenance requests for all residence halls and brownstones.
 To place a non-emergency maintenance request, go to the Housing website, select “Request Maintenance” and follow the instructions.
 Examples of maintenance requests include lock changes or repairs, missing furniture, malfunctioning plumbing, repair or replacement of safety equipment, and lack of heat or air-conditioning, if applicable.

 Laundry facilities are located in each residence hall and are accessible 24 hours a day.
 Using LaundryView Online, you can check for machine availability and cycle timing through the Housing website (go to housing.columbia.edu and click "LaundryView").
 Laundry is free to undergraduate students living in the residence halls.

 Undergraduate mail is coordinated by Columbia Mail.
 Mail service is available to undergraduate residents of Columbia Housing only.
 A student retains the same mailbox number for the duration of their residence in Columbia Housing, unless they take a voluntary leave of absence, withdraw from classes, or move off-campus.

 The U.S. Postal Service and couriers like FedEx deliver mail directly to the Student Mail Center in the lower level of Wien Hall.